-Read one of these books to deepen your understanding of the history of race in our community:
+Read one of these books or newsletters to deepen your understanding of the history of race in our community:

 |Sorting Out The New South City by Tom Hanchett

 One of the largest and fastest-growing cities in the South, Charlotte, North Carolina, came of age in the New South decades of the late nineteenth and early twentieth centuries, transforming itself from a rural courthouse village to the trading and financial hub of America’s premier textile manufacturing region.
 In this book, Thomas Hanchett traces the city’s spatial evolution over the course of a century, exploring the interplay of national trends and local forces that shaped Charlotte, and, by extension, other New South urban centers.
 Hanchett argues that racial and economic segregation are not age-old givens, but products of a decades-long process.

 Color and Character is a remarkable book, capturing the story of the desegregation and resegregation of one of America’s greatest high schools.
 It brings to life fully the success and failure, joy and pain, hope and despair at the heart of the American pursuit of racial equality.
 And it shows that the hopes and dreams of millions of children and their advocates depend on the ability of our schools–and our society–to work for all of us, not just the privileged few.